Extra-Creativity/OpenGLFramework/README.md

 ### Mesh

 It has some variables that represent the mesh, like vertices, triangles, textures.
 It may not be exposed to the users, because it's mainly used for assimp adjustment.
-However, you may call `Draw(shader)/ Draw(shader, framenbuffer)` to show a part of the model.
-Model
+However, you may call `Draw(shader)/ Draw(shader, framebuffer)` to show a part of the model.

+### Model

-With a `Transform` variable to represent its state; sub-meshes that compose the model;
+With a `Transform` variable to represent its state; sub-meshes that compose the model and all their textures.

 + Initialization : `std::filesystem::path modelPath, bool textureNeedFlip`; any format of path will be accepted.
-+ `Draw(shader) / Draw(shader, framebuffer)`: use shader to draw the model; if you want to render it on a framebuffer, pass it as the second parameter.
++ `Draw(shader) / Draw(shader, framebuffer)`: use the shader to draw the model; if you want to render it on a framebuffer, pass it as the second parameter.

 ### Shader